and-other-tales/datasets/RATE_LIMITING.md

 - 5 requests per minute with a 2-second delay between requests

+## Related Improvements

+The implementation of rate limiting has been accompanied by improvements to the display interface:

+- **Curses Interface Fixes**: The terminal display has been improved to prevent character corruption and display issues.
+See [CURSES_INTERFACE_FIXES.md](CURSES_INTERFACE_FIXES.md) for more details.
+- **Display Throttling**: The user interface now implements its own rate limiting for screen updates to reduce flickering and improve performance.

 ### Other Web Requests

 Other utilities that make web requests (like mdgen.py) implement their own rate limiting using a similar approach: